getsentry/tacos-gha/doc/USER_GUIDE.md

 ### `🌮:unlock`

+This label is only for use by the user who opened the pull request.
+Use by other users will fail.
+Other users should use normal interaction with the pull request to unlock, as described above.

 The `🌮:unlock` label can be used to cause TACOS-GHA to release any locks it's holding on the slice(s) involved in a pull request.
 This can be useful if you need to unlock a slice, but it isn't desirable to close the pull request or